juanibiapina/king/README.md

 # King

-King is a prototype text editor.
-I built it in order to understand the basic problems involved with writing a text editor.
+King is a text editor project.
+The first milestone has been reached, where a prototype editor was built.

-As an outcome of this prototype, I have come up with a rough plan on what features I would like to have first and what are the main problems that I need to solve.
+The outcome of the prototype is a rough plan on what features are needed for a basic editor and what are the main problems that need to be solved.

-Possible next steps:

-- Separate view code from editor logic
-- Full UTF-8 support

-Non-goals:
+The next milestone is making the editor stable (no crashes or bugs) and with basic editing functionality.
+This should be the first 1.0 release.

+# Non-goals

 - Windows support
 - Non terminal GUI